 They offer a wide variety of creams, gels, and acids that are designed to lighten the skin, provide essential nutrients, and promote the growth of healthy skin cells.
-Most of ProDerma's products are very affordable, too.
+Most of Proderma’s products are in the affordable range.

-TO THE POINT: We found that ProDerma's products were not very effective at treating dark spots or any form of hyperpigmentation.
-Their products also consistently received bad reviews on Amazon to the point that they actually removed them from the site.
+TO THE POINT: Buyer reviews that we found indicate that Proderma’s products are not very effective at treating dark spots or any form of hyperpigmentation.
+Their products also consistently received poor ratings on Amazon to the point that they actually removed them from the site.

-The primary products that ProDerma promotes as being effective for skin whitening are their hydroquinone-based body creams.
+The primary products that Proderma promotes as being effective for skin whitening are their hydroquinone-based body creams.
 These come in either a 10% or 5% dose and vary in price.